 There is water retention due to hormones (normal in pregnancy); the irony is that the more water you drink the less water your body retain

-Why pregnant woman has edema?
+Why pregnant woman has swollen ankles and feet?

 There is an increase venous pressure in the lower extremities (blood from the periphery towards the heart) due to compression of the vena cava and pelvic veins by the heavy uterus

 Prevents infrequent bowel movements, therefore decreases straining reducing risk of hemorrhoids